About The Hub

 As a centre of intellectual development, creativity and informed social awareness, the University will ensure that knowledge exchange contributes to regional and global development, and increase the opportunities for staff and students to benefit from the commercialization and application of their expertise.

 RPs display, enable, and measure HKU KE.
 They also allow industry, government and academia to find an HKU expert for contract research, consulting, and collaboration.
-After initial creation by Hub administrators, they allow the owning individual to further sustain and enhance their own RPs.
+After initial creation by HKU Scholars Hub Team, they allow the owning individual to further sustain and enhance their own RPs.
 More enhancements are currently being planned.
 We welcome your suggestions!

 Every month the Hub receives a list from HKU Registry of new staff.
 We create RPs for each staff with a UGC Grade A ~ I. We will also create an RP, if you are currently employed, have authored items, and wish to be included.
 For this, please write to firstname.lastname@example.org.

 - Name, Address, etc: Department web pages, Registry, etc.

 - Publications, Honours, Awards, Prizes, Patents, etc.: We received daily updates from the HKU Research Output System (ROS), and after correcting what can be corrected, we upload to The Hub on a monthly basis.